SalesConnection/Caction-Support/docs/Dropdown_Options.md

     <img src="img/Dropdown _options_in_Quotation_6.png">
   </p>

-7. Add next option by click the Enter key in your keyboard.
+7. Add the next option by clicking the Enter key on your keyboard.

 <p align="center">
     <img src="img/Dropdown_options_in_Quotation_7.png">